Mahdiizadi1998/Final_version_RAG/README.md

 - **Jina AI**: Late Chunking technique
 - **Anthropic**: Contextual Enrichment method
 - **RAPTOR**: Hierarchical summarization approach

-## 📞 Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Contact: Mahdiizadi1998

----

 **Made with ❤️ for the Geothermal Energy Community**